DegenDudes/ProDeso/README.md

 * The Postgres backend code is Beta and has not had much development over the last few months.

+* If the backend crashes or panics for whatever reason, you may need to wipe volumes and resync the blockchain and db.

 ## Troubleshooting

 * The first time you bring up this container stack, it can take some time (5-10s) for the database connection to come up.
 The docker compose config is set to wait for 6 seconds before starting the backend.
 In most instances this is ok.
 If the backend container exits complaining of the db connection not being available, just rerun `docker compose up -d`.